Franklin, Maine

 Franklin is a town in Hancock County, Maine, United States.
 The population was 1,567 at the 2020 census.
-The town's namesake is Benjamin Franklin.
+The town is named for Benjamin Franklin.

 About

 The first settler, in 1764, was Moses Butler, for whom Butler's Point is named.

 Principal products (in chronological order) have been ship masts, railroad ties, granite, blueberries, and Christmas trees.

 The town is adjacent to the towns of Hancock, Eastbrook, Sullivan, and the Blackswoods District (Unorganized Territory) and is considered part of the Schoodic Foothills area, named for Schoodic Mountain and the adjacent Schoodic Peninsula.
 Franklin is a member of the Schoodic Communities School District; its elementary-middle school, and junior high school students attend Mountain View School in neighbouring Sullivan, while its high schoolers may attend Sumner Memorial High School (Regional School Unit 24) in East Sullivan.

 The town includes numerous hills, lakes, ponds, blueberry barrens, and scenic vistas of Hogs Bay and the Schoodic Foothills.

 The town is governed by an annual open town meeting and a board of selectpersons.

 Composed of several villages, hamlets, and neighbourhoods, the town spans much of northern Hog Bay to the south and inland towards the highlands of eastern Hancock County.
 These include Franklin Village, East Franklin, West Franklin, Egypt, Hog Bay Hills / Johnny's Brook, Shipyard Point, Butler Point, Cards Crossing, George's Pond, Donnell Pond, and Rabbittown.